parashivbrl/gltf-glb-importer-for-maya-docs/docs/geometry_options.md

 **Merge Vertices**

 - Uses an algorithm to merge vertices automatically
 - Combines vertices that share the same position
 - Suitable for most static geometry imports

 **Import Skin Binding**

-- When disabled, skin binding data is ignored and geometry is imported without skeleton/deformation setup

-- Useful when you only need the static geometry without animation or deformation capabilities

-- When enabled (default), skin binding is imported and applied to geometry that has skeleton/deformation data in the GLTF/GLB file
+- When enabled (default), skin binding data is imported and applied to meshes that include skeleton/deformation data in the GLTF/GLB file

-- Required for animated or skinned meshes to work correctly in Maya
+- Required for animated, skinned, or deformable meshes to behave correctly in Maya
+- Disable if you only need static geometry without any skeleton-driven deformation, which can reduce scene complexity

+**Import Blendshapes**

+- When enabled (default), imports blendshape targets contained in the GLTF/GLB file
+- Needed for facial rigs or any deformation driven by blendshape weights
+- Disable if you only require static meshes or want to minimize scene data